SENIOR VISITOR CONCESSIONS

 DISCOVERY BAY TRANSPORTATION SERVICES.
 Age 65 half-fare (bus services to/from Discovery Bay and Sunny Bay and Tung Chung.
 No senior concessions in respect of services between Discovery Bay and Hong Kong International Airport.

 PARK ISLAND TRANSPORT COMPANY.
-Age 65 half-fare on night service between Ma Wan and Central Pier 2.
+Age 65 half-fare on night bus (ferry replacement) service between Ma Wan and Central Pier 2.
 No concessions on other services to/from Ma Wan and Tsing Yi Station, Tsuen Wan Station, Kwai Fong and Hong Kong International Airport.

-NEW WORLD FIRST FERRY (ferry services from Central Piers, Hong Kong Island to/from Cheung Chau and Mui Wo, Lantau Island, Inter-Island ferry service between Cheung Chau, Mui Wo and Peng Chau and cross-harbour services between North Point and Hung Hom and North Point and Kowloon City).
+SUN FERRY (from January 2021 - previously New World First Ferry).
+Ferry services from Central Piers, Hong Kong Island to/from Cheung Chau and Mui Wo, Lantau Island, Inter-Island ferry service between Cheung Chau, Mui Wo and Peng Chau and cross-harbour services between North Point and Hung Hom and North Point and Kowloon City).
 Age 65 half-fare.
 Max HK$2 per journey when paid with Elder Octopus Card, but excluding de-luxe class cabin (Cheung Chau and Mui Wo services).

 HONG KONG & KOWLOON FERRY (HKKF) (ferry services from Central Piers, Hong Kong Island to/from Lamma Island and Peng Chau).
 Age 65 and over half-fare.
 Max HK$2 per journey when paid with Elder Octopus Card.